 Need some quick cash and have something of value to put up as collateral?
 Head for a pawn shop.
 And never forget that a pawnbroker is in business to turn a profit—nothing is set in stone.
 Whether you’re a pawner or a buyer, everything is negotiable.

-YESTERDAY: How to Save Yourself From a Foolish Purchase
+PREVIOUSLY: How to Save Yourself From a Foolish Purchase